planmap-eu/storymaps/example_gare.md

 #### Notes

+##### Step 0
 The first chapter of the story has no media associated, neither a position/location to focus on, It seems the author is thinking about an introductory full page at this moment.

+##### Step 4
+There is no media associated, but apparently Gwenael wants to highlight a particular vector layer/map on top of the background map.
+On one hand, we could/should associate a media anyways, which would be the figure of the particular map ("Grotzinger_2014_orbital facies” and “Gale MSL area” layers).
+On the other hand, a section in the JSON/chapter block needs to be responsible for triggering features in the map: a GeoJSON structure could handle it; the only "problem" is that GeoJSONs store features themselves, not links to maps.